BLOG

 But headhunters are in the business of finding specialists to tackle specific challenges in specific companies.
 In this instance, ‘specialist’ does not refer to function but rather the complement of attributes and experience to predict success in a turnaround situation, or a small, early staged company seeking to scale, or in working with a difficult founder or a family business.
 Headhunters are wary of ‘one-size-fits-all’ generalists and they probe to find specialist themes embedded in their narratives.
 They assume that each person has a range within which they excel and they try to map out that range.

-By design, ‘greet and meet’ interviews are drive-by encounters and cannot be expected to yield more.
+Courtesy interviews are by design drive-by encounters and cannot be expected to yield more.
 And while headhunters must always be wary of their biases and resist the urge to draw overly quick conclusions, candidates must be wary that the courtesy interview lends itself to misalignment of interests, errors and frustration.

 About the author